-What’s Hot London? readers will, no doubt, warm to a novel that has many a London landmark and postcode featured in its surreal depiction of coma dream states.
+What’s Hot London? readers will warm to a novel that has many a London landmark and postcode featured in its surreal depiction of coma dream states.
 The author Safeena Chaudhry, currently runs a monthly literary event called Novel London at Waterstones which she offers as a platform for promoting other writers’ work.
 You’ll notice both Waterstones and her debut novel Companions of Clays (which took ten years to complete) get plug-like mentions in the latter chapters of her book.
 One of her characters mentions passing a Waterstones on Gower Street and seeing a novel called Companions in the window.
-You’ve got to admire Safeena’s foresight as well as her love of the capital.

 But London has never been depicted quite like his.
-In the 1990s there was an unforgettable Dunlop commercial set in the surreal nightmare of an Arizona desert, with that eerie Venus in Furs soundtrack in the background.
+In the 1990s there was an unforgettable Dunlop commercial set in the surreal nightmare of an Arizona desert, with that eerie Velvet Underground hit Venus in Furs in the background.
 This is the type of hell-state that greets Rafiq Rahman who is unable to wake from a coma after an unexplained accident and is caught between the nightmarish purgatory of being shut out of Hell but unable to return to consciousness in his hospital bed.
 Notably and coincidentally, some of the sexual themes explored in the Venus in Furs book which inspired the Velvet Underground single turn up in Companions.
 Both books are also about dreams.
-That’s where the similarities end.
-Drawing these comparisons sets the scene but will hardly prepare those of a timid disposition or a history of heart problems.
-But put the pacemaker on hold for now.

 The author’s skills in describing this dream state journey are so effective that sometimes it becomes a sensory overload that will have you scratching your creeping flesh and scrambling to keep up with the flitting in and out of conscious states.
 But where you do you’ll find it’s a startlingly original concept, dealing as it does with a British Muslim family, their estranged relationship with an abusive father and a wayward son who shatters all their social norms.